mui/material-ui/docs/data/base/components/snackbar/snackbar.md

 import { useSnackbar } from '@mui/base/SnackbarUnstyled';
 ```

-The `useSnackbar` hook lets you apply the functionality of Unstyled Snackbar to a fully custom component.
+The `useSnackbar` hook lets you apply the functionality of a snackbar to a fully custom component.

 It returns props to be placed on the custom component, along with fields representing the component's internal state.